rajdesai176/Predicting-the-diagnosis-of-Coronary-Artery-Disease-using-Statistical-Models/README.md

 2. Part-2 : Model development with Logistic Regression, Decision Tree and k-nearest neighbors.
 Confusion matrix are created for both models applying all three methods.
 Mean error and type II errors are calculated.
 It is concluded that Logistic regression applied to Model-1 (Full Model with all 13 variables) generate the best model with least mean and type II error.

+The R file contains the code used for the analysis.
+Word file has a detailes report and Presentation is also attached which has a breif summary of the analysis.